Quick answer

 When one tool can serve both

 Some organizations have hybrid teams.
 A medical device company might send the same rep to both sell new equipment and check on installed units.
 A building materials distributor might combine sales calls with delivery coordination.
 If these teams already use Salesforce as their system of record, a single route optimization tool inside the CRM can handle both visit types.
-RouteForce works for any Salesforce account-based visit planning, whether the visit is a sales call, a service check, or a delivery confirmation.
+Tourvia works for any Salesforce account-based visit planning, whether the visit is a sales call, a service check, or a delivery confirmation.
 The key requirement is that the accounts and contacts live in Salesforce.

 What route optimization saves field teams